Gary Hunt

 Gary Hunt (born 11 June 1984), also known as Roger Gary Hunt, is an elite sports diver, specialising in cliff or high diving, and is the 2019 World champion in high diving at World Aquatics Championships event, where he holds the championship record.
 With a silver in the 2013 edition of the event, Hunt is the most successful male diver in the short history of the FINA recognised event.

 Hunt is a former Olympic hopeful and Commonwealth diver who has a number of medals at Great Britain National Diving championships and placed 3rd in the 10m Synchro event at the 2006 Commonwealth Games.
 He chose to focus his diving career in the niche area of cliff diving, and has enjoyed a rapid rise to the top of the sport.
 In 2010 he won the Red Bull Cliff Diving World Series, the premier championship within the sport, showing complete domination throughout the series and is thus considered to be the current reigning World Champion.
 He has a reputation for pushing the sport to new extremes and inventing new moves to stay ahead of his competition.
 He acquired French nationality in 2020.
+He represented France at the 2024 Summer Olympics, and placed 8th in the men's 10 metre synchronised platform event with partner Lois Szymczak.